maxim-uvarov/my-cybegraph/cybergraph.md

 #### The Manual: What Women want and how to give it to Them, by W. Anton.

-I never did a good join in approaching women even since I read this book.
+I never did a good in approaching women even since I read this book.
 Though, I value its content very high: because of the style, deepness and systematic approach.